The 3D pulsar magnetosphere with machine learning: first results: Domain decomposition

-Treating such discontinuities inside any computational domain is very problematic and any computation method would generate spurious Gibbs oscillations around the separatrix.
-We propose here a better way to treat such discontinuities as follows: \begin{enumerate} \item Solve eqs.~(\ref{ff2}) and (\ref{alpha1}) independently in the two regions for an initial arbitrary choice of the separatrix surface between them. \item Implement boundary conditions for $B_r$ on the stellar surface (we do not impose boundary conditions on $B_\theta$ and $B_\phi$ since that would overdetermine the problem). \item Implement the condition that the separatrix surface lies along magnetic field lines, namely $\hat{\bf n}\cdot {\bf B}=0$ right above and below the separatrix surface, where $\hat{\bf n}$ is a vector perpendicular to the separatrix surface. \item Implement the requirement that $\nabla\cdot{\bf B}=0$ everywhere. \item Implement central symmetry everywhere if centrally-symmetric stellar boundary conditions are implemented (as for the inclined central dipole magnetic field that we are considering in the present work), otherwise skip this step. \item Implement continuity of the solution between $\phi=0$ and $\pi$ if central symmetry is required, or between $\phi=0$ and $2\pi$ in the general case of non centrally-symmetric stellar boundary conditions. \item Implement a special treatment of the region around the rotation axis $\theta=0$ in order to avoid the singularity of the spherical system of coordinates \item Implement special boundary conditions at large radial distances (e.g. $B_\theta/B\rightarrow 0$ as $r\rightarrow \infty$) to help the convergence of the numerical method. \item Adjust the shape of the separatrix so as to gradually remove the discontinuity of $B^2-E^2$ over its surface ($B^2-E^2$ will in general be discontinuous for an ad hoc choice of the separatrix). \item Repeat all of the above steps after each re-adjustment of the separatrix till pressure balance is satisfied at all points and the separatrix does not need to re-adjust its shape anymore.
-The final steady-state solution will thus be obtained. \end{enumerate}
+(see also Lyubarskii 1990).
+Treating such discontinuities inside any computational domain is very problematic and all computational methods generate spurious Gibbs oscillations around the separatrix \citep[see discussion in][]{2022ApJ...925..130C}.
+We propose here a new way to treat such discontinuities as follows: \begin{enumerate} \item Solve eqs.~(\ref{ff2}) and (\ref{alpha1}) independently in the two regions for an initial arbitrary choice of the interim separatrix between them. \item Implement boundary conditions for $B_r$ on the stellar surface (we do not impose boundary conditions on $B_\theta$ and $B_\phi$ since that would overdetermine the problem). \item Implement the condition that the interim separatrix lies along magnetic field lines, namely $\hat{\bf n}\cdot {\bf B}=0$ right above and below it, where $\hat{\bf n}$ is a vector perpendicular to the interim separatrix. \item Implement the requirement that $\nabla\cdot{\bf B}=0$. \item Implement special boundary conditions at large radial distances (e.g. $B_r > 0$, $B_\theta/B\rightarrow 0$, $E_\theta/B_\phi\rightarrow 1$ etc. as $r\rightarrow \infty$) to help the convergence of the numerical method. \item Adjust the shape of the interim separatrix so as to gradually remove the discontinuity of $B^2-E^2$ over its surface ($B^2-E^2$ will in general be discontinuous for an ad hoc choice of the interim separatrix; see Papers~I \& II for details). \item Repeat all of the above steps after each re-adjustment of the interim separatrix till pressure balance is satisfied at all points and the interim separatrix does not need to re-adjust its shape anymore.
+The true separatrix and the final steady-state solution will thus be obtained. \end{enumerate}